Rambo

 In 1972, I published my debut novel, First Blood.
 Called “the father of the modern action novel,” it was widely and enthusiastically reviewed.
 It was taught in high schools and colleges.
 It became a 1982 film, starring Sylvester Stallone, and led to a series of films about Rambo, who joined the ranks of the top five internationally recognized thriller icons: Sherlock Holmes, Tarzan, James Bond, and Harry Potter.

 Eventually, I wrote novelizations for Rambo (First Blood Part II) and Rambo III.
 I also wrote an in-depth essay, Rambo and Me: The Story behind the Story.
-In addition, I contributed a full-length audio commentary to the Blu-Ray DVD of First Blood, discussing my novel and the film.
+In addition, I contributed a full-length audio commentary to home-video discs of First Blood, discussing my novel and the film.

 Let’s start with some basics.
 First Blood was your first novel, right?